 For example, cab controls are modeled with a high degree of detail and accuracy, along with other areas on the LRVs directly related to training objectives, such as control panels.
 The track is accurately depicted near stations, as are landmarks that operators need to recognize stations and navigate correctly.
 For areas where that level of detail isn’t necessary for effective training, repeated environments or less detailed models suffice.

-Training is conducted via computer and headset and includes simulated activities and situations that operators can encounter, such as obstructed views and gate malfunctions.
+Virtual reality training is conducted via computer and headset and includes simulated activities and situations that operators can encounter.
 It also incorporates realistic train and environmental noise, as sound is a key element to creating a convincing immersive environment.
 A sixth training scenario covers troubleshooting such items as equipment faults and external system failures.

 The training allows learners to work at their own pace and make mistakes in a safe, simulated environment.
 Trainees learn a segment with step-by-step guidance, practice from memory with no guidance, and then take a test, which generates performance data for analysis and tracking by TriMet.
 They receive coaching to correct errors.

 The need for transportation and thus the need to train operators may have been reduced, but wasn’t eliminated, by the global pandemic.
 Like many organizations, TriMet modified its training room and procedures in response.
-For social distancing, only one person at a time trains on the VR equipment, while others complete classroom training, which continues as a part of the curriculum, in a separate room.
+Training workstations are spaced appropriately for social distancing.
+Some students train on VR equipment while others complete classroom training, which continues as a part of the curriculum, in a separate room.
 VR headsets and handsets are sanitized for the next person’s use.
 The use of hand sanitizer and hand washing is highly encouraged, and masks are required.
 Classrooms also are arranged for social distancing and regularly disinfected (as are all of TriMet’s LRVs and other facilities).

 TriMet piloted the VR training in late October, and feedback from the students who tested it has been very positive.
 It officially became part TriMet’s rail training educational program at the start of 2021.
 The transit authority plans to continue adding virtual reality scenarios to the training based on operators’ actual encounters.